effepivi/SimpleRayTracing/README.md

 A simple ray-tracer used as an example of application for my HPC module.
 The code was executed on two of my desktop PCs, with two different CPUs, using GNU/Linux openSUSE Leap 15.2.
 The same code was also executed on [Supercomputing Wales](https://www.supercomputing.wales/) with two different compilers (g++ 4.8.5 released in 2015 and icc 19.1.2.254 released in 2020).
-The code produces an $2048 \times 2048$ image as follows:
+The code produces an 2048x2048 image as follows:

 ![Rendered image.](test.jpg)